Asset-centric Threat Modeling for AI-based Systems: Background and Related Work

-In this context, related activities from the industry can be introduced to highlight ongoing efforts in the field. \textit{MITRE}, is a well-known catalogue of malicious techniques~\cite{mitre_attack}.
-As a complementary knowledge framework, \textit{MITRE ATLAS} includes tactics that are specific to AI~\cite{mitre_atlas}.
-Another knowledge base that provides a guideline for the mitigation of AI threats was proposed by Microsoft~\cite{microsoft2023threatmodel, marshall2019threat}.
-Similarly, \textit{OWASP} has presented guides to ensure the security of systems relying on AI, and more specifically, LLMs~\cite{owasp_ai_security}.
-A comprehensive report of AI-related threats is presented by the European Union Agency for Network and Information System~\cite{enisa_ml} (ENISA), which are further related to architectural AI assets in~\cite{european2020ai}.
+Although industry efforts do not focus on threat modeling as a discipline, several ongoing efforts in describing AI attacks can be found. \textit{MITRE ATLAS} includes attack tactics that are specific to AI~\cite{mitre_atlas}.
+Another knowledge base that provides a guideline for mitigating AI threats was proposed by Microsoft~\cite{microsoft2023threatmodel}.
+Similarly, \textit{OWASP} has presented guides to ensure the security of systems relying on AI~\cite{owasp_ai_security}.
+A comprehensive report of AI-related threats is presented by the European Union Agency for Network and Information System~\cite{enisa_ml} (ENISA).

 The third and most closely related literature group reports evidence of integrating the AI paradigm within threat modeling.
 The limited number of publications~\cite{mauri2022modeling} (see \tablename~\ref{tab:rw}) connect potential risks to the elements generated throughout various phases of the life cycle of ML models, ranging from the initial requirements analysis to maintenance.